xingq1998/CIS422_group4_project2/README.md

 # Architecture

-The website consist of two parts:
+The website consists of two parts:

 * A public site that lets users browse and order products.
 * An administrator ability.

 # Environment

-* database: SQLite
+* Database: SQLite
 * Website framework: django Python 3.7.9

 # How to run